Extended Uncertainty Principle via Dirac Quantization: Janet-Cartan theorem and Position-Momentum Algebras

 \section{Janet-Cartan theorem and Position-Momentum Algebras}

-The concept of viewing our four-dimensional space-time as a world sheet in a higher-dimensional flat geometry is not new.
-Most commonly, embedding space-time into some flat space aids in studying its geometry.
-However, as mentioned in the Introduction, we wish to use the higher-dimensional embedding for a completely different application.
-This section details the procedure we will use to obtain the modified commutation relation.
+Viewing our 4-dimensional space-time as a world sheet in a higher-dimensional flat geometry is not new~\cite{Nash1956-mv}.
+Most commonly, embedding space-time into a higher-dimensional flat space aids in studying its geometry.
+However, as mentioned in the Introduction, we wish to use the higher-dimensional embedding for a different application.

 Our work hinges on the applicability of the Janet-Cartan theorem to any arbitrary four-dimensional space-time~\cite{lidsey1997applications,friedman1965isometric}.
 Janet-Cartan theorem states that every $(1,n-1)$ dimensional pseudo-Riemannian manifold can be optimally embedded (that is, an embedding of minimum dimension) in a pseudo-Euclidean manifold of dimension no more than $\frac{1}{2}n(n+1)$.
 Thus, any generic 4-dimensional curved space-time $\mathcal{P}$ can be embedded in a pseudo-Euclidean space $\mathcal{Q}$ of dimension no more than $10$.